 Historic Sites of Manitoba: Ayr School No. 150 (Municipality of Glenella-Lansdowne)

 The Ayr School District was formally established in May 1884, operating until July 1967 when it was merged into Gladstone Consolidated School No. 2457.
 The original log building (which is now on display at the Manitoba Agricultural Museum at Austin) was replaced in 1908 by this quaint concrete block building, situated immediately north of Mekiwin Cemetery, in the Rural Municipality of Lansdowne.
 Sometime between 2012 and 2015, the name plaque embedded in the south wall above the entrance door was removed.
+The building was later demolished and some of its concrete blocks were used to construct a monument at nearby Mekiwin Cemetery.

 Among the teachers of Ayr School were Ella Wright (c1883), Barbara Norris (1906), Hattie M. Mathews (1906), Audrey A. Young (1907), Jessie J. Murray (1908-1909), Florence H. Cruickshank (1909-1910) Constance Grant (1911), Winnifred “Winnie” Brantigam (1911-1912), Leith McMartin (1913-1914), Robina Y. Chisholm (1914), Agnes N. McMurchy (1915), J. A. Keays (1916), Margaret F. Rennie (1916-1917), E. Gertrude Ormrod (1917), Hilda G. Gilman (1918-1919, 1921), Violet L. Power (1920), Jean M. Miller (1920), L. Stephenson (1920), Elizabeth Stewart (1921), Ella B. Milne (1922-1923), C. A. Powell (1923), Emily Ferguson (1924), Alice Fraser (1924), Jennie P. Burns (1925-1927), Mary Muir (1927-1928), Ethel L. Burnside (1928-1929), Annie J. Critchley (1929-1934), Sylvia Margaretta Price (1934), Nellie Irene Roth (1935-1936), Gertrude Georgina Fraser (1937-1940), Florence Margaret Paterson (1940-1941), Muriel Margaret Gill (1941-1942), Phyllis Ann Mayers (1942-1943), Hazel Potter Dalgarno Ferguson (1944-1945, 1950), Kathleen Maud Blowers (1946-1947), Ireta Nadine Thorpe (1947), Shirley E. Fawns (1947-1948), Verla Marie Loney (1948-1949), Doreen Margareta Miller (1949-1950), Phyllis Griffith (1950-1951), Patricia Scott (1953), Salome Walker (1954), Mrs. M. Cruickshank (1955), Helen Turman (1955-1956), Beverley Wallis (1956-1958), Kathryn Mary Renwick (1958-1959), Lamont H. Bonner (1960-1961), and Jean Margaret Ferris (1961-1962).